This Week in Training Science

 The workout app landscape continues evolving, with AI-powered coaching becoming increasingly sophisticated.
 Our analysis of iOS workout apps reveals a clear trend toward intelligent progression tracking and automated recommendations, though implementation quality varies significantly between platforms.

-Specialized program tracking (like 5/3/1 apps) remains fragmented, with different apps excelling in different areas—highlighting the importance of matching app features to specific training methodologies.
+Specialized program tracking (like 5/3/1 apps) remains fragmented, with different apps excelling in different areas—highlighting the importance of matching app features to your specific training methodology.

 Training Takeaways

-• Start with 10-12 sets per muscle group per week if you're new to higher volume training, then gradually increase based on recovery capacity • Train each muscle group 2-3 times per week for optimal growth stimulus and volume distribution • Stop 1-3 reps short of failure on most sets to maximize the stimulus-to-fatigue ratio • Implement systematic fatigue management through deloads and volume cycling to maintain long-term progress • Use your workout log as a decision-making tool, not just a record—it's the foundation of intelligent progression
+• Start with 10-12 sets per muscle group per week if you're new to higher-volume training, then increase gradually based on recovery capacity. • Train each muscle group 2-3 times per week for a more consistent growth stimulus and easier volume distribution. • Stop 1-3 reps short of failure on most working sets to protect your stimulus-to-fatigue ratio. • Manage fatigue systematically through planned deloads and volume cycling to sustain long-term progress. • Use your workout log as a decision-making tool, not just a record—it's the foundation of intelligent, repeatable progression.
+Kenso's rule-based progression engine reads your logged sets and recommends the next weight or rep target after each session, with a deload trigger when sessions stall.